 The Proto-Indo-European theory yet would insist to derive, and even create theoretical word shapes, as if there might have been some ancient wizard tongue.

 Oldest does not mean wisest

-It seems there was a pie, more than the PIE, in the times of Mr. Jones, and that pie was the Company rule in India.
-The India colonial era began about 1500, and there was much rivalry.
+It seems there was a pie rather than the the PIE, in the times of Mr. Jones, and that pie was the Company rule in India.
+The India colonial era began around the 16th century, and there was much rivalry.